-The research group brings together research and development initiatives focused on children and families in need.
-We are aimed at improving the quality of child and family research at Tallinn University School of Governance, Law and Society, initiating collaboration between scholars from different disciplines within the university, on international level and with policy planners, specialists on the field.
+The research group brings together research and development initiatives focused on children and families in the child welfare system.
+The goal is to improve the quality of child and family research at Tallinn University School of Governance, Law and Society, initiating collaboration between scholars from different disciplines within the university, on an international level, with policy planners and specialists in the field.

-The research group consists of researchers and students (graduate, undergraduate and doctoral students), who organize thematic academic seminars, write research and developmental project proposals with the focus on practice-based research (supporting partipation of children and families as central research subjects) and implement project-related activities, publish scientific articles and highlight the importance of children and family-realted topics in the society.
+The research group consists of researchers and students (undergraduate and doctoral students).
+Main activities of the research group are related to organizing thematic academic seminars, writing research and developmental project proposals with a focus on practice-based research (supporting participation of children and families as the central research subjects) and implementing project-related activities, publishing high-level scientific articles and promoting the importance of children and family-related topics in the society.

 The main research and development themes

 - Child and family participation in child protection assessment practices (Professor Karmen Toros)

 - Children in substitute care (lecturer Anne Tiko)